4 ways property owners can improve tenant experience

 Make this easier for your tenants by establishing a central security checkpoint at your building’s front desk.
-Try a visitor management system (VMS) that integrates with your access control provider.
+Try a multi-tenant visitor management system (VMS) that integrates with your access control provider.
 With an integrated VMS, you can automatically assign badges to verified visitors displaying their name, photo, and host.
 This lets everyone know that the guest is welcome in the building.
 Some visitor management tools automatically notify tenants when their visitor checks in with security.

 Provide perks and amenities for tenants and visitors

 Not only do tenants want to feel welcome in your building–they want to feel fully equipped for a productive day.
 Think of what your building can uniquely provide that makes it more appealing than a home office.
 Often, the seemingly small things make all the difference.
 Things like hot coffee, outdoor seating, smart thermostats, and good lighting, for starters.

 Beyond that, there are several ways you can transform your building into a modern environment that inspires collaboration and focus.
 Tenants love working in buildings that offer a variety of work spaces.
 While they might have their own conference rooms within their suite, they would likely love the option to reserve a larger room for training or events, too.